• Skip to primary navigation

 I love autumn!
 It's one of my favorite seasons!

-I don't know about you, but whenever I think of autumn, one of the first things that come to my mind is pumpkins.
+I don't know about you, but whenever I think of autumn, one of the first things that comes to my mind is pumpkins.
 I love anything pumpkin!
 Pumpkin and spice is a combination made in heaven. 🙂

 And oh, the joy of cooking pumpkin pie!